 Monique completed her Master’s Degree in Building and Planning from National Taiwan University.
 Through her master thesis “Reseeing Bao Tzang Yan – Building Process and Forms of Urban Informal Cultural Landscape in Developing Countries” (1999), she worked with people in historical squatter area in Taipei for 2 years, and joined the protest movement team of anti-demolition of the historical squatter area, helping vulnerable groups to speak out.
 Now, the squatter area is known “Treasure Hill Taipei Artists Village” and is listed as one of the top tourist spots of Taipei by Lonely Planet.

-Country: Hong Kong Languages: Chinese, English Region of Operation: East Asia
+Country: Germany Languages: English Region of Operation: Europe

 Dr. Mami Futagami

 Country: Japan Languages: Japanese, English Region of Operation: East Asia

 Mami Futagami, Ph.D. is Professor in the Faculty of Foreign Studies at the Meijo University in Japan, where she teaches courses in sustainable tourism, international fieldwork, and cross-cultural studies.
 She completed her M.A. in Anthropology at Pennsylvania University and Ph.D. in sustainable community development at Kyushu University.
 She has served on advisory committees of local government for township governance and gender equality.

 Her research interests include the development of global criteria and indicators monitoring tourism sustainability and the promotion of community-based cultural heritage tourism.
 Currently she is head researcher for a three-year sustainable tourism project financed by the Grants-in-Aid for Scientific Research.

 Country: Poland Language: Polish, Russian, English Regions of Operation: Central Asia